exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 ## Prepare Exasol Table

-You should create a corresponding table in Exasol that stores the data from Kafka topic.
+You should create a corresponding table in Exasol that stores the data from a Kafka topic.

 The table column names and types should match the Kafka topic Avro schema names and types.

 Additionally, add two extra columns to the beginning of the table.
-These columns store the Kafka metadata and help keeping track of the already imported records.
+These columns store the Kafka metadata and help to keep track of the already imported records.

 For example, create an Exasol table: